MansM/mansm.github.io/_drafts/scaling-your-webapplication-wth-docker.md

 {% endhighlight %}

 ###Load balancer
 The final container in the setup is the load balancer.
+You can start it with the following commands:
 {% highlight bash linenos %}
 docker build -t loadbalancer haproxy docker run --rm -p 80:80 -p 9000:9000 --link="consul" --link="web" --name loadbalancer loadbalancer
 {% endhighlight %}

+The load balancer exists of two main components: consul template and haproxy.
+I have chosen haproxy in this setup so I can switch to non http backends as well.

 ####Dockerfile
+The Dockerfile of the loadbalancer consists of installing the software (line 7 & 8) and copying configuration files into the image (line 13-15).
 {% highlight docker linenos %}
 FROM debian:latest